Llangattock, Powys: The Village

 The village is close to Crickhowell.
-It has a church, St Catwg's, several pubs, and is a mostly residential area.
+It has a church, St Catwg's, a pub (that doesn't open on Mondays and Tuesdays) and is a mostly residential area.
 It is home to a chapel, and is of archaeological interest due to the 4,000 year old burial ground in the park.
 It has a boathouse and old limekilns, “scars of its industrial past”.
 It also has a school with around 100 pupils.

 The Dardy

 There is a smaller village in Llangattock community further along the canal.
-It houses Llangattock’s old workhouse, residents and chicken coops.
+It houses Llangattock's old workhouse, residents and chicken coops.

 The Church

 Llangattock church is dedicated to St Catwg (or Cattwg).
 The tower was built in the 12th century, and it has six bells.
 It also houses antique whipping posts and stocks.

 Llangattock Park House

 To the north of the village stands Llangattock Park House, a shooting lodge built by Thomas Henry Wyatt for Henry Somerset, 7th Duke of Beaufort.
 It is a Grade II listed building and its gardens and park are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.